-Minnesota law requires the treasurer of a volunteer fire relief association to be bonded for at least ten percent of the relief association’s special fund assets.
+Minnesota law requires the treasurer of each fire relief association to be bonded for at least ten percent of the relief association’s special fund assets.
 However, the amount of the bond need not exceed $500,000.

 Relief association treasurers who are bonded through an entity other than the LMCIT should review their fidelity bond and make changes as necessary to ensure that it is not subject to a deductible.

 Published last in the June 2022 Pension Newsletter